SETH BurHENN, 24, CARE GIVER

 Seth Burhenn just finished serving his country.
 Next, he’s going to be serving his community.

-The 24-year-old Greensboro native is a junior at the University of North Carolina at Greensboro, studying for a Bachelor’s of Science in nursing.
+The 24-year-old Greensboro native is a junior at the UNC Greensboro, studying for a Bachelor’s of Science in nursing.
 He’s also part of the Nursing School’s Veterans Access Program, which provides medically trained veterans access to an accelerated education.

 “I’ve been fascinated with medicine since I was little,” Seth says.
 It made sense for him to enlist as a medic, he says.